Some relations between Schwarz-Pick inequality and von Neumann's inequality: Introduction

 \section{Introduction}

 Every holomorphic function $f$ from the open unit disk $\D$ into itself satisfies the Schwarz-Pick inequality

-for any $z,w\in\D$ \cite[page 5]{Din}.
+for any pair $z,w\in\D$ \cite[page 5]{Din}.
 The pseudo-hyperbolic distance $\dd$ on $\D$ is defined by the right-hand side in the above inequality.
 One of the natural generalizations of $\dd$ on a domain $\Omega\subset\C^d$ is the M$\ddot{\mathrm{o}}$bius pseudo-distance $d_{\Omega}$.
 We remark that a Schwarz-Pick type inequality holds with respect to this pseudo-distance (see section 2).
 However, the inequality may not be the best estimate for the Schur-Agler class on a polynomial polyhedron $B_{\delta}$, denoted by $SA(B_{\delta})$.
+Here, $\delta$ is a matrix of polynomials in $d$-variables and

-This class is a generalization of the Schur class of $\D$ that plays an important role in operator theory and complex analysis (see e.g., \cite{Agl, AMg, AM2015oka, AMY, AT, BH2013, BMV}).
+The Schur-Agler class is a generalization of the Schur class of $\D$ that plays an important role in operator theory and complex analysis (see e.g., \cite{Agl, AMg, AM2015oka, AMY, AT, BH2013, BMV}).
 Moreover, it is difficult to determine the explicit formula of the M$\ddot{\mathrm{o}}$bius pseudo-distance $d_{\Omega}$.
 In section 4, we will define a pseudo-distance $d_{\delta}$ on $B_{\delta}$ by

 and prove that